 - Occupational therapist

 This will help the school and you to understand your child’s particular needs better and be able to support them more effectively in school.
 The specialist professional will meet with you and work with your child to understand their needs and make recommendations as to the ways your child is given support.

-3. I’ve heard about Statements of SEND (now they are called Education, Health and Care Plans).
+3. I’ve heard about Education, Health and Care Plans.
 What would this mean for my child?

 - The school (or you) can request that Local Authority Services carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 - After the request has been made to the ‘Panel of Professionals’ (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.